dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Running analysis steps using the custom QGIS toolbox**
 ========================================================

 This section of the tutorial explains in detail how to calculate value estimates for sub-indicator 15.4.2a in QGIS, using Colombia as a case study.
-This section assumes that the user has already downloaded the global mountain map made available by FAO to compute this indicator and a land cover dataset meeting the requirements described in the :ref:`**Defining analyses environments and land cover data selection**<Defining analyses environments and land cover data selection>`  section.
+This section assumes that the user has already downloaded the global mountain map made available by FAO to compute this indicator and a land cover dataset meeting the requirements described in the **Background** section.

 We provide a custom toolbox to group and run the steps to help speed up the analysis and allow for easier repeat processing and to standardize the naming of outputs and how they appear within the QGIS interface.

 |setup15|

-Annex 2 of the tutorial outlines in detail the main steps each tool undertakes in the SDG 15.4.2 processing toolbox.
+For each step we provide a tool diagram to illustrate the steps being undertaken within the toolstep, however Annex 2 of the tutorial outlines in detail the main steps each tool undertakes in the SDG 15.4.2 processing toolbox.
 This can be used as a reference if the user wishes to understand how each tool step would be carried out manually.
-Note that some plugins such as GroupStats and OpenDEMDownloader (which have been explained in steps in Annex 2) are not supported/easy to implement on model builder in QGIS.
+Note that some plugins such as **GroupStats** and **OpenDEMDownloader** (which have been explained in steps in Annex 2) are not supported easy to implement on model builder in QGIS.
 Therefore, it was more efficient to use slightly different approaches for the model builder in such cases.

 Instructions to calculate Sub-indicator 15.4.2a in QGIS using the custom models